-There is a constant tension between central and local government over the funding of responsibilities imposed on local governments.
-The present central-left government radically increased local-government funding during its first term in office.
-This policy was initially met with great satisfaction by local authorities; however, these bodies rapidly adapted their activities to these new financial flows, relaxed budget discipline, wasted new resources in inefficient activity and additional bureaucracy, and again began asking the central government for additional funds.
+Monitoring Agencies, Bureaucracies Score: 8 activity and additional bureaucracy, and again began asking the central government for additional funds.
 In general, regional governments and municipalities are adequately funded.
-Their financial squeeze, certainly after the new central-government funding, is more attributable to a combination of locally generated ambitions and administrative inefficiency than to central-government tight-fistedness.
+Their financial squeeze, certainly after the new central-government funding, is more attributable to a combination of locally generated ambitions and administrative inefficiency than to centralgovernment tight-fistedness.
 Overall, the national government tends to establish universal rights and entitlements that must be implemented at the local level, causing tension when it comes to financing.